Vyngilev/Vyngilev/README.md

 ### :man_technologist: About me:

-I'm a beginner developer.
-My journey into it began with courses from MSTU.
+I'm a data analyst.
+My journey into it began with courses at Moscow State Technical University.
 N.E.
-Bauman, where I took the intensive course “Basic Technologies.
+Bauman, where I took an intensive course “Basic technologies.
 Python for data analysis."
-After the intensive there was a gap of a couple of months, where I tried myself in many directions, tried my hand at web development, but most of all I was hooked on Data Science and its breadth of application!
-Currently, I have completed my training from the National Research University ITMO University in the Data Scientist course, but after the courses I realized that I wanted to further develop in this area and began to study Machine Learning
+After the intensive there was a break of a couple of months, where I tried myself in many directions, tried my hand at web development, but most of all I was hooked on Data Science and the breadth of its application!
+Currently, I have completed my studies at NRU ITMO on the Data Analyst/Data Scientist course, but after the courses I realized that I want to further develop in this area of data engineering.

 <p align="center">
  <img width="600" src="https://github.com/DeeMMoon/DeeMMoon/blob/main/assets/github-snake.svg" alt="snake"/>